 Given below are the names of the important dams on the Chambal River:

-- Ranapratap Sagar Dam
+- Rana Pratap Sagar Dam (Rajasthan)

-- Gandhi Sagar Dam
+- Gandhi Sagar Dam (Madhya Pradesh)

-- Jawahar Sagar Dam
+- Jawahar Sagar Dam (Kota City)

-- Kota Barrage
+- Kota Barrage (Rajasthan)

 The Kosi River is another major tributary of the Ganges.
-The river is a trans-boundary river, which runs through both India and Nepal.
-The river is famous for its seven tributaries in the Himalayan mountain ranges.
+The river is a transboundary river, which runs through both India and Nepal.
+The river is famous for its seven tributaries in the Himalayan Mountain ranges.
 A number of rivers of the Kosi River System like the Arun, the Bhote Kosi and the Sun Kosi have their sources in the autonomous region of Tibet in China.
 The Kosi River is one of the biggest tributaries of the Ganga.
-The river traverses important cities like Purnia, Biratnagar, Katihar in Bihar and Nepal.
+The river traverses important cities like Purnia, Biratnagar, Katihar in Bihar, and Nepal.
 The length of the Kosi River is 729 km or 453 miles.
 River rafting and sport fishing are popular adventure sports activities that take place on the waters of this river.

 Fable of the Kosi River